Nmuckler/GameEngine/src/README.txt

 After program is running you can:

-control the actor with the left and right arrow keys.
+control the actor with the A and D arrow keys.

 Press P button to pause
 Press space bar to jump